Texas A&M University–Central Texas: Administration

 Following a nationwide search conducted by the Texas A&M University System Board of Regents, Dr. Marc A. Nigliazzo was appointed in April 2010 as A&M-Central Texas' inaugural president.
 Dr. Nigliazzo previously served as the president of Galveston College, Temple College, and Arizona Western College.
 Dr. Nigliazzo's official inauguration and investiture ceremony was held on January 19, 2012.
 On July 22, 2011, the Board of Regents appointed Dr. Margaret "Peg" Gray-Vickrey as the university's provost and vice president for academic and student affairs.
 Dr. Gray-Vickrey came to TAMUCT from Florida Gulf Coast University (FGCU), where she served as provost and vice president, among many other positions.
 Dr. Gray-Vickrey was selected in part because of her experience in helping to develop FGCU and guide its substantial growth in the 2000s, a feat which A&M-Central Texas is currently attempting to replicate.
 On July 2, 2012, the university announced the hiring of Dr. Russell Porter, a former United States Air Force captain, as the associate vice president of graduate studies and research.
-Dr. Porter is a prolific researcher and writer, having written over 140 books, articles, or scholarly presentations on a variety of subjects, with contributions and support to over 300 total scholarly works, and over $15.2 million in grants and contracts including NIH, NSF, DHS, DoD, USN, USA, and USAF grants.
+He was promoted to Associate Provost the following year.
 In 2016, Dr. Porter was promoted to Vice President for Research and Economic Development to concentrate on Research, Economic Development and the planning for a university research park.
 Graduate Studies was turned over to Dr. Kellie Cude, Director of the Graduate School at the time.
 Dr. Cude was promoted to Dean of the Graduate School, and is now the Associate Provost and Senior Associate Vice President for Academic Affairs.